zphuc/CarND-Traffic-Sign-Classifier-Project/README.md

    * epochs        = 10
    * learning rate = 0.001

   In here, the accuracies of the validation dataset were 0.905, 0.921 and 0.948, respectively.
-The accuracy increased with the increasing of **d**.
-  Then I fixed the **d** factor of 4 and went to the next step
+The accuracy increased with the increasing of **d**.Then, I fixed the **d** factor of 4 and went to the next step

 * Step 2: Consider the changing of batch size
   * **dd**        = 4